 Sunflower butter blossoms are a variation on one of my favorite Christmas cookies: peanut butter blossoms.
 To make them “allergy free”, plenty of substitutions and effort are needed – but these delightful blossoms are well worth it!

-1/2 cup "safe" margarine
+- 1/2 cup "safe" margarine like Earth Balance

-1/2 cup sunflower butter
+- 1/2 cup sunflower butter

-1/2 cup granulated sugar
+- 1/2 cup granulated sugar

-1/2 cup packed brown sugar
+- 1/2 cup packed brown sugar

-1 teaspoon baking powder
+- 1 teaspoon baking powder

-1 tablespoon flax seed meal and 3 tablespoons warm water, mixed together
+- 1 tablespoon flax seed meal and 3 tablespoons warm water mixed together

-2 tablespoons soy or rice milk
+- 2 tablespoons soy or rice milk

-1 teaspoon vanilla
+- 1 teaspoon vanilla

-1-3/4 cups wheat free all-purpose flour mix
+- 1-3/4 cups gluten free all-purpose flour mix

-1/4 cup granulated sugar
+- 1/4 cup granulated sugar

-1/2 cup "safe" semi-sweet chocolate chips
+- 1/2 cup "safe" semi-sweet chocolate chips

-1/4 cup dairy free sweetened condensed milk
+- 1/4 cup dairy free sweetened condensed milk

-1. Preheat the oven to 350"°" F.
+Preheat the oven to 350 degree F.

-2. In a large mixing bowl, beat the margarine and sunflower butter with a mixer on medium speed for about 30 seconds.
+In a large mixing bowl, beat the margarine and sunflower butter with a mixer on medium speed for about 30 seconds.
 Add the 1/2 cup granulated sugar, brown sugar, baking powder and baking soda.
 Beat until combined, scraping the sides of the bowl.
 Beat in flax seed meal and water mixture, milk and vanilla until combined.
-Combine the flour and xanthan gum; gradually beat in the flour.
+Gradually mix in the flour.